Danco1201/Feasible/README.md

 ```
 ### Functions
 ```
-fn doSomething a a AND false
+fn doSomething a
+   a AND false

 A := false
-X := DoSomething A
+X := doSomething A
 PRINT X
 ```
 ## Instalation